mbanifawaz/eliteit-demo/README.md

-# Elite IT Solutions - Modern Website
+# Raqmiyah Solutions - Modern Website

-A modern, responsive, and visually stunning static website for Elite for IT Solutions, a Saudi-based technology startup providing innovative IT solutions.
+A modern, responsive, and visually stunning static website for Raqmiyah, a Saudi-based technology startup providing innovative IT solutions.

 ## Features